 |Lunch and tea||

-If you are planning to visit Batemans, it is less than a mile or so beyond Burwash, and has a National Trust tea room, serving hot meals at lunchtime (until 2.30pm or so) and tea and cakes until 5pm March to October and 4pm November to February.
-To access the tea room, you have to pay to go into Batemans, however – unless, of course, you are a National Trust member.
+If you are planning to visit Batemans, it is only 1km beyond Burwash and has a National Trust tea room, serving hot meals at lunchtime (until 2.30pm or so) and tea and cakes until 5pm March to October and 4pm November to February.
+To access the tea room, you have to pay to go into Batemans, however – unless you are a National Trust member.

 After the walk, we would love to get your feedback